 Over the past few years, the number of companies offering IT-outsourcing services has significantly increased.
 Currently, many organizations transfer part of their work abroad (offshoring or nearshoring).
 Why does it happen?

 The answer is pretty simple – development costs.
 In other words, companies try out to find qualitative services at an affordable price.
 Therefore, you can optimize development costs while maintaining quality.
 But the main question is: why do different countries offer different prices for the same projects?

 There are plenty of cultural, religious factors, differences in a mentality that has a significant influence on how people work.
 The country selection also depends on communication skills, technical competence, and experience, customer feedback, approaches to work, and other characteristics.
-Remember that stereotypes about countries – is not always true.
+Remember that stereotypes about countries – are not always true.

 2. An important role plays the choice of the right programming language

 You should always keep in mind that the minimum viable product doesn’t need complicated programming languages (like Java) since you use MVP primarily for testing the hypothesis.

 After the completion of product development, the product needs to be tested.
 It may seem that testing a few functions is senseless, but this opinion is wrong.

 Testing is critical to confirm the quality of the product and implemented functionality which is going to be released soon.
 Until a testing phase, developers can’t have a guarantee that everything is fine.